 The purpose of this study is to assess the safety and effectiveness of giving the drugs dabrafenib and trametinib after radiation therapy in children, adolescents, and young adults with newly diagnosed high-grade glioma that has been surgically removed and contains a particular mutation in a gene called BRAF.

 Dabrafenib works by blocking the mutated BRAF protein, which lets cancer cells grow without stopping.
 Trametinib blocks another protein, called MEK, which also fuels cancer cell growth.
-These two drugs are already used together to treat melanoma and lung cancer that contains mutated BRAF.
-Their use in this study is considered investigational.
 Both medications are taken orally (by mouth).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: